Timetable and details have been impacted by COVID-19. Internships will be remote, and timelines will be conveyed

-- Log into Sakai and sign-up for a phone consultation about possible internship placements with Amy DeHart, Stephanie Rolph, or Fran Elrod.
+- Sign-up for a phone consultation about possible internship placements with Amy DeHart.

 February 6 – March 16:

 By April 1:

-- Student receives email notification of internship match.
-Supervisor contact information will be provided in that email.
+- Student receives email notification from SHECP of internship match.
+Student will receive supervisor contact information.

-- Student should immediately contact the supervisor to set up a phone interview.
-Many supervisors are very busy and some can be hard to reach.
+- Student phones supervisor within a day or to set up a phone interview.
+Many supervisors are very busy, and some can be hard to reach.
 The student is responsible for connecting with the agency supervisor for a matching conversation or date set within a week of email receipt.

-- Student and supervisor notify SHECP that the match is confirmed, or indicate it’s not a match and a new matching process begins.
+- After phone conversation, student and supervisor notify SHECP if the match is confirmed, or indicate it’s not a match and a new matching process begins.

-- In conversation with the agency supervisor, the student submits a signed Community Learning Agreement (CLA) and sends it to school internship director and submits it to SHECP via Sakai Drop Box.
-CLA Guidance Document.
+- In conversation with the agency supervisor, the student submits a signed Community Learning Agreement (2020 document will be posted by March) to school internship director and SHECP.

 By May 24: